 Agile always existed.

-“Until you can name something, you really don’t know what to do about it.
+“Until you can name something, you don’t know what to do.
 I think that’s what the Manifesto did.
 It gave it a name.
 And they called it agile.
 I think it was something that was already occurring.
 But when they named it, they could start more easily identifying it.”